Contrastive Learning for Cross-Domain Open World Recognition: METHOD

 We consider the feature extractor $g$ composed of an Encoder $E$ and a Projection head $P$.
 For each sample in $B$, we obtain the representation $\mathbf{z}_j = g(\mathbf{x}_j) = E(P(\mathbf{x}_j))$.
 The final learning objective that we use for the training is:

 Here $\nu(j)=B\setminus \{j\}$ is the double batch without the \emph{anchor} sample of index $j$, and $\pi(j) = \{j' \in \nu(j): y_{j'}=y_j\}$ is the set of all the positive pairs.
 Finally $\tau_e\in \reals^+$ is a temperature parameter, and $\sigma(\cdot, \cdot)$ is the cosine similarity.
-Thanks to the L2-normalization of the cosine similarity we learn features that lay on a hyperspherical surface and we keep this spatial geometry for our embedding for all the steps of our learning procedure.
+Thanks to the L2-normalization of the cosine similarity we learn features that lay on a hyperspherical surface and we keep this embedding geometry for all the steps of our learning procedure.